 community garden, then volunteered with SoCal Harvest and Harvest Partners, gleaning produce and fruit from backyard gardens.
 Ofelia built relationships with farmers’ markets to collect recovered produce for the local Food Not Bombs group and Christian Outreach Appeal (in downtown Long Beach), to feed vegan meals to homeless residents several times a week.
 Ofelia joined Long Beach Fresh as food advocacy liaison and grower, supporting policy changes regarding food access.
 She is an active Board member for the Maye Center and with LBCT as Outreach Coordinator.
 She continues to collect vegetables and other necessities from local farmers’ markets and other locations.

 Originally from Cuba, Maria has called Long Beach, California, home for most of her life.
-She was raised by a strong single mother to value hard
+Raised by a strong single mother, she values hard work,